BECAUSE WE'RE ALL ABOUT THAT SEABASS

-Australis Aquaculture has developed its own proprietary, natural approach to fish farming that produces clean, traceable and healthy fish without the use of chemicals, antibiotics and colorants.
+Additionally, Australis Aquaculture has developed its own proprietary, natural approach to fish farming.
+We produce clean, traceable and healthy fish without the use of chemicals, antibiotics and colorants.
 Australis marries cutting-edge technology with time-tested technique to enable sustainable ocean farming at scale, making barramundi a cost-effective, resource-efficient protein to feed large populations.

 Nearly all Australis Barramundi are raised six miles offshore in the pristine waters of Van Phong Bay in Central Vietnam.
 We selected this environment as an ideal location to leverage best practices and scale up the success of our Turners Falls operation.
 The bay uniquely offers optimal conditions for fish farming: